SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

 ## How it works

-"Setup Workbench" uses the same [Rule Engine](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Rule-Engine), that is used by the Virtual Race Assistants.
+"Setup Workbench" uses the same [Rule Engine](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Rule-Engine), that is used by the AI Race Assistants.
 A generic set of rules handle the overall computation and the analysis of the problem descriptions given by the driver.
 Each problem is identified by a descriptor, for example "Understeer.Corner.Exit.Fast" for understeering while accelerating out of fast corners.
 For each setup option, a descriptor exists as well, for example "Bumpstop.Range.Front.Left" for the length of the bumpstop rubber in the front left spring damper.

 During the first phase, the rule engine analyses all given problems and their "Importance" and "Severity" settings.
 A resulting correction value is derived, while handling contradictory requirements.
 Then a long list of rules are evaluated that look like this: